This image shows a fog bank in a valley of the Atacama Desert, along the coast of northern Chile. These fog banks are called "las camanchacas."

 Extreme Weather in the Southeast Pacific

-The weather in the Southeast Pacific region can be considered extreme, in the sense that it receives very little rainfall and is extremely dry.
-For example, some places in the Atacama Desert in Chile receive an average of less than one millimeter (0.04 inches) of rain a year.
-Sometimes this region doesn't receive any rain at all for many years in a row.
+The weather in the Southeast Pacific region is thought of as extreme, because it receives very little rain and is extremely dry.
+For example, some places in the Atacama Desert in Chile receive less than one millimeter (0.04 inches) of rain a year.

 There are several reasons why this region is so dry.
 The Chilean Coastal Range and the Andes mountains block this area from receiving moisture.
 In addition, a large wind current called the Pacific Anticyclone blows dry air into the region.
-Finally, an ocean current called the Humboldt Current brings cool water up the coast of Chile, which cools the air above it and forms clouds that tend not to produce precipitation.
+Finally, an ocean current called the Humboldt Current brings cool water up the coast of Chile.
+The ocean current cools the air above it and forms clouds that usually don't produce precipitation.

 Over the Southeast Pacific Ocean the clouds do produce drizzle, but this doesn't usually happen over the land.
 Instead, fog sometimes forms along the coast.
-People who live in this region call this fog "camanchacas," and it can support life.
+People who live in this region call this fog "camanchacas."
+It is important to support life.
 Even though it doesn't actually rain, algae, lichen, and some cacti are able to capture enough moisture from the fog in order to survive.
-In a village in northern Chile called Chunungo, people use nets to capture water from the fog.
+People use nets to capture water from the fog.

 You might also be interested in:

 The Atacama Desert is one of the driest places on Earth.
 The Atacama is in the country of Chile in South America.
-In an average year, much of this desert gets less than 1 millimeter (0.04 inch) of rain!...more
+In an average year, this desert gets less than 1 millimeter (0.04 inch) of rain!
+It is...more

-A cloud is composed of tiny water droplets or ice crystals that are suspended in the air.
-A series of processes have to happen in order for these water droplets or ice crystals to form into clouds in the...more
+A cloud is composed of tiny water droplets or ice crystals.
+A series of things have to happen in order for these water droplets or ice crystals to form into clouds in the atmosphere, and different types...more

-Drizzle is light precipitation that is made up of liquid water drops that are smaller than rain drops.
+Drizzle is very light rain; the water drops that make up drizzle are smaller than rain drops.
 Drizzle can be so light that only a millimeter of water falls to the Earth's surface in one day.
-It...more
+It is produced...more